Labyrinth (Stefanie Heinzmann album): Critical reception

-Toni Hennig from laut.de rated the album two stars out of five and found that it "sounds too much like a modular system.
+MusicHeadQuarter magazine felt that Labyrinth was "poppier than its predecessor, with less groove and fewer funky instrumentals.
+Still, it kicks off with full energy across its (unfortunately only) 31-minute runtime.
+Above all, it delivers feel-good tracks with lots of electronic elements and a beat that gives it a distinctly international sound.
+It’s great for radio, though it doesn't offer as much variety as previous releases."
+Radio WMW wrote that Heinzmann's "voice and musical touch, as always, come through clearly on her sixth studio album.
+The record is meant to lift spirits and bring positive energy."
+Less impressed, Toni Hennig from laut.de rated the album two stars out of five and found that it "sounds too much like a modular system.
 Labyrinth could have been an above-average album if the good approaches at the beginning had been further developed.
 There are clearly more important things than wasting your life with this disc, such as a walk in the fresh air or a trip to the bakery."